 - 1 btl Corona beer

-Step 2 – Rinse the chicken well with cold water then cut the chicken into 8 pcs.
-Pat dry with paper towel.
+Step 2– Cut the chicken into 8 pcs.
+Dry with paper towel.

 Look how all the brown bits disappear leaving a clean slate!
 That is your chicken base!

-Step 7 – Add recao & sofrito, black aged garlic and sazon mix (organo, garlic powder, black pepper, turmeric, saffron, salt) Stir well.
+Step 7– Add recao mix (you guys call this sofrito), black aged garlic and sazon mix (organo, garlic powder, black pepper, turmeric, saffron, salt) Stir well.
 Let cook for 5 minutes.

-Step 10 – Return chicken to pot.
-Add the potatoes, carrots and bay leaves – Stir Cover and let cook for about 30 min
+Step 10 – Add potatoes, carrots and bay leaves – Stir Cover and let cook for about 30 min

 Serve over white rice and enjoy! 😀